RESOStandards/reso-certification-help/docs/providers.md

 _[Endorsement List Block]_

 You may also access your endorsements by selecting the **Endorsements** option at the top of the page.
-This option is hidden if you are currently on the endorsements page.
+This option is hidden if you are currently on the endorsements page itself.

 _[Endorsement on Toolbar]_